MarcinZiabek/VoiceClassifier/README.md

 ![IMAGE ALT TEXT HERE](images/predictions.png)

-On the other hand, it is possible to create the average of the probabilities for the correct voice.
-As you can see, one the pairs (FastICA, KNeighbors) does not match the prediction rate from the previous chart as well as two other pairs.
+On the other hand, the classification algorithm can return the array of probabilities assigned to all voices for the given feature vector.
+It is possible to create the average of the probabilities for the correct voice.
+As you can see, one of the pairs (FastICA, KNeighbors) does not match the prediction rate from the previous chart as well as two other pairs.

 ![IMAGE ALT TEXT HERE](images/probability.png)

 ## Non-zero probabilities

 The classification algorithms, used in this project, return the vector or probabilities for every voice for given feature vector.
-The vast majority of this probabilities is close to zero.
+The vast majority of them is close to zero.
 The chart below shows how many voices have bigger probability than 10^-3.
 Of course, the best algorithm should have the value equal to one, that is the correct voice.

 As you can see, there is a big difference between the classification algorithms in a function of the size of the learning dataset: